donfiguerres/donfiguerres.github.io/content/posts/programming-tutorials/fibonacci-sequence/index.md

 The Fibonacci sequence is a series of numbers where a number is the addition of the last two numbers.
-This is one of the basic forms of exercise used in programming is almost always present in a programming exam.
+This is one of the basic forms of exercise used in programming and is almost always present in a programming exam.
 Therefore, learning how to print the Fibonacci sequence is essential to anyone learning programming or a new programming language.

 ```
 0 1 1 2 3 5 8 13 21 34 55 89 144 233 377